- Explain the research process

 - Specific focus: how technology can enhance learning for autistic students

 - Create a research question.
-Once you have narrowed your topic so that it is manageable, it is time to generate research questions about your topic.
+Once you have narrowed your topic so that it is manageable, it is then time to generate research questions about your topic.
 Create thought-provoking, open-ended questions, ones that encourage debate.
 Decide which question addresses the issue that concerns you—that will be your main research question.
 Secondary questions will address the who, what, when, where, why, and how of the issue.
 As an example:

-- Secondary questions: How can more women get involved in politics?
+- Secondary questions: How can more women get involved in leadership roles?
 Why aren’t more women involved in politics?
 What role do media play in discouraging women from being involved?
 How many women are involved in politics at a state or national level?
 How long do they typically stay in politics, and for what reasons do they leave?

 - Next, “answer” the main research question to create a working thesis statement.
 The thesis statement is a single sentence that identifies the topic and shows the direction of the paper while simultaneously allowing the reader to glean the writer’s stance on that topic.
 A working thesis performs four main functions: